Rutgers-RPL/github-training/README.md

    touch your_file   # creates a new empty file called "file" (Linux Only)
    ```

 5. Now, that you've successfully cloned the repository.
-Navigate into it using `cd github-training-2024`.
+Navigate into it using `cd github-training`.
 Using the `ls` command, you can see all of the files and folders you cloned from the remote repository.
 It should look something like this.

    ![Error Displaying Image!](./gfx/repo_contents.png "Repository Contents")